OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – Bradley J. Schlozman, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man was sentenced in federal court today for possessing with the intent to distribute crack cocaine.
+SPRINGFIELD, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that a Fair Grove, Mo., man was sentenced in federal court today for illegally possessing a firearm.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at